Jamboree clap clap, jamboree clap clap, come give three hearty cheers

 I was knackered from Hadrian’s Wall and sleeping on wool sacks on a farm and camping and hitch-hiking when we were supposed to be hiking.
 Meeting Matthew was an exciting diversion and a better option than going round the town stealing presents for our folks.

-As planned, Steve was waiting for me in the street outside the youth hostel.
-He didn’t look as sexy as he did in his scout shirt and white shorts, but he had a Cortina Mark 1 and inside all the seats were0 covered in furry soft purple material.
+As planned, Matthew was waiting for me in the street outside the youth hostel.
+He didn’t look as sexy as he did in his scout shirt and white shorts, but he had a Cortina Mark 1 and inside all the seats were covered in furry soft purple material.

 “I want to take you to Holy Island.”

 “It’s a place of pilgrimage.
 There’s a monastery there.”

 “Great.
 For monks.”
 He was winding me up.

 We drove there in silence then he turned the car around.

 “I think the tide’s gonna come in so we better head back.
 Don’t want to get stuck on the island.”

 We didn’t stop to look at the monastery or anything but I wasn’t bothered cause on the way back he swerved into a lay by and stopped the car.
 He leaned over and pulled out a tube from the glove compartment and put it alongside the gear stick.

 “That’s for anal sex.”
 I laughed.
 He must have thought I was a virgin.
 Matthew put the seats down as far as they would go.
 “I’m not a virgin.”
 I reassured him.